Jorunna

 Jorunna is a genus of sea slugs, dorid nudibranchs, shell-less marine gastropod molluscs in the family Discodorididae.

+The name Jorunna comes from the latinization of the name of the character Jorunn from the Laxdæla saga.

 Biology

 Jorunna species are usually camouflaged to match the sponges they feed on, which in many cases belong to the family Chalinidae.
 It is likely that many undescribed species exist.

 Species

 There are more than 20 species in genus Jorunna.